Marlyn-Mayienga/Historia_Website/README.md

 ## Getting Started
 To get a local copy up and running follow these simple example steps.
+Run this code to set it up on you local computer: https://github.com/Marlyn-Mayienga/Historia_Website.git

 ### Prerequisites
 You need to have a code editor to be able to run the commands in the terminal.
 VSCode is most preferred.